boblemaire/IoTaWatt/Docs/threePhase.rst

 Australia and Germany.
 For home energy monitoring, the *derived reference* method has been overwhelmingly popular.

-This chapter explains two methods for measuring a so calld "four wire" or "wye" system, by far the most common implementation of three-phase.
+This chapter explains two methods for measuring a so called "four wire" or "wye" system, by far the most common implementation of three-phase.
 IoTaWatt can also be used with "three wire" or "delta" systems using different methods.